 Control Expenses

-Remember to keep your expenses in control while the dollar is strong so you can use that extra cash in other useful ventures.
 The best thing to do with your hard-earned money right now is to buy more assets that could help you earn extra Pesos in addition to your day job.

-Would you rather extend now or taste the fruit of your harvest at home?.
+Would you rather extend now or taste the fruit of your harvest at home?

 May the winds be in your favor.